Azure/MediaEntertainment/README.md

 * [Avid deployment](https://github.com/Azure/VideoEditorialInTheCloud/tree/master/EITC-BYOL) - implement Nexis or Media Composer in Azure using your own licenses.
 * [Video to Gif Function](https://github.com/krishnaji/durable-function-video-to-gif) - create gifs direct from video uploads.

-## Contacts
+## Contact Us

 We would love to hear from you.
-Whether the content is not working correctly, you have feedback to improve the content, or recommendations for new scenarios, please [reach out to us](gitme@microsoft.com).
+Whether the content is not working correctly, you have feedback to improve this material, or recommendations for new scenarios, please [reach out to us](gitme@microsoft.com).